holon-platform/example-webapp-jboss-jdbc/README.md

 # example-webapp-jboss-jdbc
 A simple web application example to be deployed on [Red Hat JBoss EAP](https://www.redhat.com/en/technologies/jboss-middleware/application-platform), using the [Holon JDBC Datastore](https://github.com/holon-platform/holon-datastore-jdbc) as data access layer and the [Holon Vaadin integration module](https://github.com/holon-platform/holon-vaadin) for the UI layer.

-This application is built using the Holon Platform's Spring Boot support, and can be both runned in stad-alone mode or deployed on Red Hat JBoss EAP.
+This application is built using the Holon Platform's Spring Boot support, and can be both runned in stad-alone mode or deployed in a web application server.

 To create the deployable *war*, you can run: